 Mixers are the default choice for live performances.
 Church setups with multiple musicians and singers simultaneously performing - need a sound mixer.
-Multi-channel recording of bands, choirs, and other ensembles also requires an audio mixer.
+Multi-channel sound mixing.
+Recording of bands, choirs, and other ensembles also requires an audio mixer.

 If budget and space are not an issue, then it is advantageous to have both tools handy.
 You can use their distinct features to improve your workflow and get better-sounding results.
 An excellent example is using an old mixer with quality preamps and plugging it into a good audio interface.

 Frequently Asked Questions

 Can I use Audio Interfaces without a Mixer?

 Yes!
 Many audio interfaces offer features that are similar to mixers.
 They may have fewer inputs and more straightforward controls but can serve the same purpose.
 Some interfaces also have built-in preamps and monitoring features, much like mixers.

 Note that you need more than an audio interface if you plan to record multiple audio sources requiring complex routing.
 Note that you won't need an audio interface when using a USB microphone, since this type of mic has ADCs built into them.